 The upgraded train services between Warsaw and Gdansk make the train by far the best option.
 Direct trains between Warszawa Centralna and Gdańsk Główny depart every hour and take less than 3 hours (150zł to 229zł).
 Check schedules and prices here.

 I can hardly think of another city whose fate has laid in the hands of so many.
-Wroclaw has been ruled by Austrians, Czechs, Hungarians, Germans, and Poles over its long history.
-Each left a mark on the capital of Lower Silesia, giving Wroclaw an interesting aesthetic not quite like any other Polish city.
+Over its long history, Wroclaw has been ruled by Austrians, Czechs, Hungarians, Germans, and Poles.
+Each left a mark on the capital of Lower Silesia.
+It’s given Wroclaw an interesting aesthetic unike any other Polish city.

 Try to carve out at least two days in Wroclaw.
 You should be able to cover most of the major sites in town in that time.